An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 CoDaS operates as a set of AI agents coordinated through a shared workflow, using Gemini-3.1 Pro Preview for research-intensive reasoning and code generation and Gemini-3 Flash Preview for repeated lower-latency tasks.
 To support the full discovery process, CoDaS replaces monolithic reasoning with specialized personas, dedicated tool sets, and distinct mandates within a six-phase workflow.
 This specialization separates empirical analysis, theoretical grounding, and strategic oversight.

-\paragraph{Researcher Ensemble.} The Researcher ensemble constructs a comprehensive, machine readable knowledge base of the relevant clinical domain, serving as the theoretical foundation for the discovery process. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Inputs:} A high level research query (e.g., ``discover predictive signatures for depression severity'') and access to scientific literature databases. \item \textbf{Process:} The ensemble utilizes a set of sub-agents.
+\paragraph{Researcher Ensemble.} The Researcher ensemble compiles a structured summary of the relevant clinical literature to guide subsequent biomarker discovery. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Inputs:} A high level research query (e.g., ``discover predictive signatures for depression severity'') and access to scientific literature databases. \item \textbf{Process:} The ensemble utilizes a set of sub-agents.
 A \textit{Literature searcher} executes targeted queries to retrieve a corpus of relevant scientific abstracts and full text articles.
-Simultaneously, a \textit{BibTeX Validator} and a \textit{Paper Verifier} deterministically crosscheck retrieved claims to prevent hallucination.
-Finally, specialized \textit{Novelty} and \textit{Mechanism} agents employ natural language processing to extract structured causal relationships. \item \textbf{Outputs:} A structured biological prior containing: (1) a list of established biomarkers and their reported physiological pathways; (2) assessments determining the true novelty of generated candidates; and (3) mechanistic rationales linking the data-driven findings to plausible biological pathways. \end{itemize}
+Simultaneously, a \textit{BibTeX Validator} and a \textit{Paper Verifier} deterministically crosscheck retrieved claims to reduce hallucination.
+Finally, specialized \textit{Novelty} and \textit{Mechanism} agents summarize candidate mechanistic links reported in the literature. \item \textbf{Outputs:} A structured biological prior containing: (1) a list of established biomarkers and their reported physiological pathways; (2) assessments determining the true novelty of generated candidates; and (3) mechanistic rationales linking the data-driven findings to plausible biological pathways. \end{itemize}

 \paragraph{Data Science Engine.} The Data Science engine represents the analytical core of CoDaS, responsible for all direct interactions with the wearable sensor data.
 It abandons purely generated code in favor of a hybrid deterministic and generative approach. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Inputs:} Raw, high-dimensional time series datasets intersecting with the structured knowledge base provided by the \emph{Researcher} ensemble. \item \textbf{Process:} The engine comprises paired deterministic code runners and language model interpreters.
 A \textit{Scout} agent first maps the dataset schema, defining the clinical target variable.
 A \textit{DataLoader} and \textit{Exploratory Data Analysis (EDA)} runner then profile the data structure.
 Following this, \textit{Statistical runners} implement robust univariate testing (e.g., correlation, effect size), while \textit{Machine Learning runners} execute multivariate predictive modeling with cross validation (e.g., Ridge regression, ensemble trees) in parallel.
 Paired interpreters parse the respective outputs to form coherent analytical narratives. \item \textbf{Outputs:} A comprehensive suite of empirical results including: (1) ranked lists of novel biomarker candidates (ordered by composite effect size, validation pass rate, and clinical plausibility); (2) robust statistical metrics including significance levels adjusted for multiple comparisons; (3) out-of-sample predictive performance metrics; and (4) generated correlation heatmaps and feature importance distributions. \end{itemize}